w3c/mathml-core/.github/ISSUE_TEMPLATE/mathml-core-specification-issue-template.md

 ---

-Please raise any issues on the technical content of the MathML Core draft in the main repository for MathML
+Please raise any issues on the MathML Core draft in the main repository for MathML

 https://github.com/mathml-refresh/mathml/issues

 Use the label **Core** if the issue applies to the MathML-Core specification.

-Use this issue tracker for reporting any issues in the text of the MathML core draft such as wording, broken links etc.
+Please do not use this issue tracker directly.